Maternal Mortality and Morbidity

 Though maternal health in the United States has improved over the past century, recent increases in maternal deaths and significant racial disparities in maternal health show a need for systematic improvements in the care and support pregnant and postpartum people receive.

 Maternal mortality can have several definitions, depending on the data source.
 In Maternal Mortality Review, a pregnancy-associated death is a death during or within one year of the end of pregnancy, regardless of the cause.
 A pregnancy-related death is a death during or within one year of pregnancy, from a pregnancy complication, a chain of events initiated by pregnancy, or the aggravation of an unrelated condition by the physiologic effects of pregnancy.
 The Wisconsin MMRT reviews all Wisconsin resident pregnancy-associated deaths to determine whether the death was pregnancy-related.
-Please visit Review to Action for more information on definitions.
+Visit Review to Action for more information on definitions.

 One way to measure the rate of maternal mortality is the pregnancy-related mortality ratio (PRMR) or the ratio of pregnancy-related deaths to live births.
 According to Wisconsin, P-03226 (PDF) and national data, in 2011-2015 the PRMR in Wisconsin was 7.2 deaths per 100,000 live births, compared to the U.S. ratio of 17.2 deaths per 100,000 live births.*